hiibolt/KnowledgeBase/pages/Pendulum Periods Lab Report.md

 		  In a perfect system, it would not.
 However, because there is friction considered, the increased mass creates a higher normal force exerted by the top of the pole, leading to more friction - and therefore a different time to complete a full revolution depending on whether the mass is increased or decreased.
 		- ## 5.X.2
 		  **What about the displacement from the vertical?**
 		  No. This does not affect it whatsoever.
-This is because the formula for
+This is because the formula for period does *not* include angular displacement as a variable.
+		- ## 5.X.3
+		  **What about your value of gravity?**
+		  Yes, because this value of gravity is actually gravity with other system forces considered.
+This is the number that changes due to frictional torque.
+		-
 - # Conclusion
   ...